jvgiordano/OSSMM-Version-1/docs/_pages/printables.md

 &nbsp;

-The STL files will need to be sliced by your slicing software of choice, and then the output Gcode loaded to your 3D printer for printing.
+The STL files will need to be sliced by your slicing software of choice, and then the Gcode loaded to your 3D printer for printing.

 &nbsp;
 <div align="center">